Moya/Moya/docs/Targets.md

 Unlike our `path` property earlier, we don't actually care about the associated values of our `userRepositories` case, so we just skip parenthesis.

 With a `Task` we can provide some additional parameters that will be encoded into the request.
-In the `userRespositories` case, we are adding 1 parameter "sort" to the request's query string, with the value "pushed".
+In the `userRespositories` case, we are adding 1 parameter “sort” to the request's query string, with the value “pushed”.
-In the `branches` case, we also add 1 parameter to the query string, but with a twist: as the parameter's value is a `Bool`, we provide a custom encoder to make sure the `Bool` is converted into a literal (i.e "true" or "false") instead of an int (0 or 1) by default.
+In the `branches` case, we also add 1 parameter to the query string, but with a twist: as the parameter's value is a `Bool`, we provide a custom encoder to make sure the `Bool` is converted into a literal (i.e “true” or “false”) instead of an int (0 or 1) by default.

 Alongside the `urlParams` associated value, you can provide a `bodyParams` value which works the same but encodes parameters in request's body instead of query string.
 You can also provide a `customParams` value if you want to encode your parameters in a way that is not possible with `bodyParams` or `urlParams`, if you want to encode some xml in the body for example.